MichaelCade/90DaysOfDevOps/2023/day60.md

 }
 ````

-6. Redeploy the nginx instances, or other containers you've been working with.
+6. Redeploy the nginx instances or other containers you've been working with.

+# Summary

+There is just so much to cover, but hopefully you've now learned that Projects are more than just a Kubernetes Namespace with a different name.
+One of the areas we didn't cover, is the ability to [control Project creation](https://docs.openshift.com/container-platform/4.12/applications/projects/configuring-project-creation.html) by OpenShift users, either from a governed default template, or simply removing the ability for self-service access to create templates.

+On [Day 61](/2023/day61.md), we shall cover the larger subject of RBAC within the cluster, and bring it back to applying access to projects.

+## Resources
+- Red Hat OpenShift Documentation - [Using RBAC to define and apply permissions](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.12/html/authentication_and_authorization/using-rbac)